iterative/dvc.org/content/docs/use-cases/index.md

 We provide short articles on common data science scenarios that DVC can help with or improve.
 Our use cases are not written to be run end-to-end like tutorials.
-For more general, hands-on experience with DVC, please see [Get Started](/doc/start) instead.
+For more general, hands-on experience with DVC, you can head over to [Get Started](/doc/start) instead.

 ## Why DVC?